Unconventional Path to Becoming an Eagle Squadron Pilot

 P. Farr Smith

-**For all of the 21 British Refresher Training Program Squadrons at Polaris Flight Academy 213 pilots graduated.
+**For all of the 21 British Refresher Training Program Squadrons at Polaris Flight Academy, 213 pilots graduated.
 Sixty would serve in one of the three RAF Eagle squadrons and six would achieve Ace status.

 References